RYBD BLOG

 • Sole proprietors do not take salaries from their companies, saving administrative costs of payroll service providers and payroll tax return preparation.

-• All sole proprietorship income is included in QBI calculations.
+• All sole proprietorship income qualifies for QBI calculations.

 Disadvantages

-• Sole proprietorship income is entirely taxed as self-employed income.
+• The IRS taxes all sole proprietorship income as self-employed income.

 • Sole proprietorships can only have one owner.